nmpettus/MaggieBibleBot/replit.md

 - Integrated trusted resources: The Bible Project, Trueway Kids, Focus on the Family, Creative Bible Study, Gospel Project, Bible for Children
 - Made website recommendations clickable links that open in new tabs
 - Enhanced biblical guidance with study websites for families and children
+- **NEW: Integrated ElevenLabs premium voice synthesis for superior audio quality**
+- **NEW: Implemented Rachel voice (ElevenLabs default) for biblical guidance instead of browser TTS**
+- **NEW: Added professional-grade text-to-speech with better cartoon character sound quality**
+- **NEW: Created fallback system: ElevenLabs first, then browser voices if API fails**
+- **NEW: Auto-selects Rachel voice marked with ✝️ symbol for biblical authenticity**
-- App is fully functional and stable for biblical Q&A with both text and voice input
+- App is fully functional and stable for biblical Q&A with both text and voice input using premium AI voices